maxoja/crystal-canvas/README.md

 </br>

 ## Advanced Details and Examples

-optionally, the **CONSTRUCTOR** of the canvas provides flexibility to control output quality and resolution.
+> optionally, the `constructor` of the canvas provides flexibility to control output quality and resolution.

 |name       |default         |info                              |
 |-----------|----------------|------------------                |